 Click on each bulleted item below for more information

-Strengthen the Ongoing Work of the SFBC
+Strengthen the Core Work of the SFBC

-- Increase pressure on the City to achieve its goal of eliminating all deaths and serious injuries by 2024The Bicycle Coalition has done great work advancing the goal of safer streets and we will support this process to ensure that our streets are no longer dangerous for the most vulnerable users, particularly bicyclists and pedestrians.
-Rapid implementation of data-driven safety designs in the most dangerous corridors is especially important.We commend the Bicycle Coalition for its work in pressuring the Mayor to issue an Executive Directive on Vision Zero.
-Based on the City’s history of slow progress on safety reforms, we nonetheless understand that the Bicycle Coalition will need to keep the pressure on to ensure improvements on our streets.
+- Increase pressure on the City to make our streets saferThe San Francisco Bicycle Coalition has done great work advancing the goal of safer streets and we will support this process to ensure that our streets are no longer dangerous for the most vulnerable users, particularly bike riders and pedestrians.
+Rapid implementation of data-driven safety designs in the most dangerous corridors is especially important.We commend the Bicycle Coalition for its work in pressuring Mayor Lee to issue an executive directive on Vision Zero with the goal of eliminating all deaths and serious injuries from traffic collisions by 2024.
+Based on the City’s history of slow progress on safety reforms, however, we will need to keep the pressure on and hold the city accountable to ensure safety improvements on our streets.

 Build the SFBC’s Political Power by Expanding and Diversifying

 - Broaden outreach to San Francisco's diverse population and invest more in underrepresented communitiesThere is a common misconception that bike riders in our city are all young, able-bodied, professional, white males.
 In reality, San Franciscans of all backgrounds bike, but none more so than the poor and communities of color, the same groups under threat of displacement to suburbs burdened by streets far deadlier than San Francisco’s and terrible to non-existent transit.
-The image of bicyclists needs to be expanded to embrace this diversity.
+The image of bicyclists needs to be expanded to be more inclusive.
 Meaningful attention must be paid to low-income and communities of color.
 The Bicycle Coalition must commit to long-term coalition building with communities that do not have the luxury of making bike advocacy their top priority.

-- Expand fundraising opportunities with new board members from diverse networksFundraising is an important part of board service.
+- Expand fundraising opportunities with new board membersFundraising is an important part of board service.
 By involving more board members from different areas of the city and with different networks, fundraising opportunities can be expanded and diversified to support a financially healthy organization.

 Improve Board Accountability and Transparency

-- Follow the bylaws and state lawThe board has a fiduciary duty to follow the organization’s bylaws and state law.
+- Follow SFBC bylaws and state lawThe board has a fiduciary duty to follow the organization’s bylaws and state law.
 It is troubling that the board does not take greater care to follow the law.
 For example:

 - Avoid indiscriminate use of closed session at board meetings.
 The SFBC board overuses closed session at board meetings to exclude members from relevant discussions.
 Closed session should be limited to only those items that require confidentiality such as potential litigation or discussion about SFBC personnel issues or salaries.

 Ensure Fair Board Elections

-- Implement ranked choice votingThe SFBC’s current “winner-take-all” format for board elections encourage groups such as ours to endorse slates of candidates and discourage us from supporting additional candidates.
-Compared with winner-take-all elections, Ranked choice voting (RCV) in multi-winner contests allows more diverse groups of voters to elect candidates of their choice.
+- Implement ranked choice votingCompared with winner-take-all elections, ranked choice voting (RCV) in multi-winner contests allows more diverse groups of voters to elect candidates of their choice.
 This promotes diversity of viewpoint as well as diversity of candidate backgrounds and demographics.
 RCV helps to more fairly represent the full spectrum of voters.
 We are disappointed by the board’s rejection of RCV for 2016 and see it as a lost opportunity to learn lessons from last year’s election.